-Tour Our Teardrop
+Tour Our First Teardrop – The Silver Shadow

-It has a queen sized bed inside and beautiful birch woodwork and cabinetry throughout.
+Our Shadow had a queen sized bed inside and beautiful birch woodwork and cabinetry throughout.
 The main cabin has a ceiling window with a fan and four cabinets to store towels and clothes.
 There is also a shelf under the cabinets that is just right for drinks, tissues, lights and various small stuff.
 There are two roof lights and electric inside.
 One of the cabinets has a mirror that is perfectly situated for hanging an iPad that can be used for movies and TV.
 Under the mattress on each side is access to about 4 inches deep of underbed storage.
 It isn’t easy to get to, but it is perfect for storing tarps, spare blankets and other things you don’t use often.

 The trailer has an aluminum outer finish that is a combination of materials.
 Doors with windows and screens on both sides make it easy for two people to be about to get in and out of bed.

-There is a metal storage box in the front on the trailer hitch that is a great place for storing all the tools and gear that we don’t want to keep in the kitchen.
+There is a metal storage box in the front on the trailer hitch that is a great place for storing all the tools and gear that we didn’t want to keep in the kitchen.

 There is a marine battery and an electric hookup so that we have electric for the ceiling fan and other devices regardless of whether we are on or off the grid.
-We also carry a couple of solar panels and another battery for those times when we need to be off the grid for more than a few days.
+We also carried a couple of solar panels and another battery for those times when we need to be off the grid for more than a few days.